Trithemius's catalog of magic (or "necromantic") books

 Translation copyright © 2024 by Joseph H. Peterson.
 All rights reserved.

-This catalog is from Johann Trithemius's Antipalus Maleficiorum ("Defense against Black Magic"), Book I, chapter iii.
+This catalog is from Johann Trithemius's Antipalus Maleficiorum ("Adversary of Black Magic"), Book I, chapter iii.
 It was written in 1508, but not published until 1605.
-It is still one of the best resources on the subject of late-Medieval magic.
+It is still one of the best resources on the subject of late-Medieval and Renaissance magic.

 24 of the 103 titles were listed in the much-earlier Speculum Astronomiae ("Spec.
-Astron.", circa 1270), sometimes attributed to Albertus Magnus.
+Astron.", circa 1270), generally attributed to Albertus Magnus.

 Twelve of these titles are preserved in the Ghent University ms. BHSL.HS.1021.
 See notes below.